Skip to main content

 4.13 - Effect of Departure

-(a) Respondent's Appeal
+(a) Alien Appeal

-Departure from the United States can jeopardize a respondent’s right to appeal, even when the departure is authorized or compelled by DHS.
+Departure from the United States can jeopardize an alien’s right to appeal, even when the departure is authorized or compelled by DHS.
 Departure from the United States prior to filing an appeal may be construed as a waiver of the right to appeal.
 Departure from the United States while an appeal is pending may be construed as a withdrawal of that appeal.
 See 8 C.F.R. §§ 1003.3(e), 1003.4.

 (b) DHS Appeal